 For many of you, the name PCMike or Punta Cana Mike is like having a friend on the island.
-For the past decade, I have been assisting thousands of travelers to this country, through popular websites such as TRIP ADVISOR and other destination based sites.
+For the past decade, I have been assisting thousands of travellers to this country, through popular websites such as TRIP ADVISOR and other destination-based sites.

 My work as a destination representative offered me the opportunity to learn about this beautiful country and all that it has to offer.
 Eventually, my experience as a rep, lead to positions within some of the country's top-rated resorts.